yjkellyjoo/Solidity-complete-parser/README.md

 ## License

-Distributed under the GNU General Public License.
+Distributed under the GNU General Public License v3.0.
 See [LICENSE](https://github.com/yjkellyjoo/Solidity-complete-parser/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>